NSW 2025-26 Skilled Migration Program opens with 3,600 places

 Are you more comfortable with paper or computer?
 IELTS lets you choose how you want to take your test.

 Need faster results?
-Take IELTS on computer: results typically available within one day!
+Take IELTS on computer: results are typically available in one day!

 Feel confident on test day with official IELTS preparation materials.
-They are free and you'll get access to premium materials including webinars, videos and practice tests.
+Access our wide range of resources which include webinars, videos, and practice tests.

 IELTS is the only major test to offer One Skill Retake.
 You can now retake any component of the test; Listening, Reading, Writing or Speaking.
 It's perfect if you want to improve on one area instead of redoing a full test.
 With other tests, you need to book, pay, and sit a full test again.